 Parley’s Trail can be found in Salt Lake City, Utah.
 It stretches over eight scenic miles, beginning near Bonneville Shoreline Trail, wrapping around Sugar House Park, and finally ending at the Jordan River.
-As if the scenery isn’t enough to get excited about, the path is paved, so it’s perfect for little ones who aren’t yet ready for rough terrain.
+As if the scenery isn’t enough to get excited about, the path is paved, making it perfect for little ones who aren’t yet ready for rough terrain.

 Corner Canyon Trail is a great place for all experience levels.
 While Corner Canyon (lower) path is a single track, there is only a slight incline to climb.
-There are also more advanced trails that can be accessed, if you happen to have an experienced rider on your hands, just make sure to watch the trail signs closely, as some of the paths are one way.
+If you happen to have an experienced rider on your hands, there are also more advanced trails that can be accessed.
+Just make sure to watch the trail signs closely, as some of the paths are one way.

 If you are looking to take the kiddos on just a short loop, the Wild Rose Loop Trail in North Salt Lake is just what you have been looking for.
 The loop itself is only 1.7 miles and even has a shortcut for when the kiddos are feeling too tired to ride the entire length.

 The Birdsong Trail is a 2.4-mile loop that is great for all skill levels.
 You'll ride along a river and through trees with great views of Ogden.
 To access Birdsong, park at Rainbow Gardens and take the trail through the woods up to the hillside.